Rossana Juncos

-Rossana Juncos (born 20 June 1958) is an Argentine former butterfly, freestyle and medley swimmer.
+Rosanna Juncos (born 14 April 1961) is an Argentine former butterfly, freestyle and medley swimmer.
 She competed in six events at the 1976 Summer Olympics.

 Personal life

 Juncos is part of an Argentine Olympic swimming family.
 Her brother Luis Juncos and her sister-in-law Valentina Aracil (Luis' wife) represented Argentina at the 1984 and 1988 Summer Olympics, respectively.
 Her American-born niece Natalie Juncos (daughter of Luis and Valentina) is a member of the Argentina women's national football team.